 - Frugality: Remind them that tickets will be more expensive at the door.
 Or offer free drink promos to those who sign up today.

 Ultimately, your goal is to throw a bash your attendees will never forget.
-And if you follow our general outline, there’ll be plenty of revelers to celebrate with.
+If you follow our general outline, there’ll be plenty of revelers to celebrate with.

 Don’t wait — start planning your New Year’s Eve Party now